 B. Sign Size

 Signable Area 1 6 sf max.
 A

-Dath the Mall May rated and the Freestanding Ciana

-Both the Wall Mounted and the Freestanding Signs may be used on the same design site if separated by at least 35 feet.
+Both the Wall Mounted a nd the Freestanding Sign s may be

+used on the same design n site if separated by at lea ast 35 feet.

+1 Does not apply to signs required by law